brightly-salty/qbcanon/literature/japan/mishima.md

 title: Yukio Mishima
 ---

 A [Japanese](../index.html) author.
-He committed seppuku after his nationalist coup failed.
+He was obsessed with body-building.
+He committed seppuku (ritual suicide) after his nationalist/fascist coup failed, shortly after finishing the Sea of Fertility tetralogy.

 ### The Temple of the Golden Pavilion